Call for ICNC's Free 2019 Moderated Online Course on Civil Resistance

 Course Dates: October 2 through November 22, 2019

-For the fourth consecutive year, the International Center on Nonviolent Conflict (ICNC) and the Rutgers International Institute for Peace will host our annual free, moderated online course, “People Power: The Strategic Dynamics of Civil Resistance.”
+For the seventh consecutive year, the International Center on Nonviolent Conflict (ICNC) and the Rutgers International Institute for Peace will host our annual free, moderated online course, “People Power: The Strategic Dynamics of Civil Resistance.”

 In this course, over 50 highly motivated and collaborative participants from around the world will join a free online course with selected moderators to: